maciejjankowski/soulcaptain/soulblog.md

 2. Learn code
 3. Using Firebase; write Mood Diary as a proof of concept

-### Today we did
+## What we did today
-1. Double check card adding
+1. Double check Card adding
 2. Better UX/UI for Deck view
 3. Better UX/UI for Card add view
-4. Read one card (not whole deck)
+4. Read one Card (not whole deck)
-5. Update card
+5. Update Card
+6. Update Deck
-6. Destroy card
+6. Destroy Card

+## Next time
+Using Firebase; write Mood Diary as a proof of concept

 ---